elseu/AwsResourceScheduler/README.md

 Instalation is done through the workflow file in github.

-Two step instalation is needed
+Two step installation is needed

 First Backend ( Gateway API / Lambda / Cognito ) resources and next the Frontend (Javascript/HTML)